grafana/mimir/docs/sources/mimir/references/http-api/index.md

 This endpoint prepares the ingester for downscaling by setting it to read-only mode.

-A `GET` call to this endpoint returns timestamp when the ingester was switched to read-only mode, or 0, if ingester is not in the read-only mode.
+A `GET` call to this endpoint returns a timestamp of when the ingester was switched to read-only mode, or 0, if the ingester is not in read-only mode.

-A `POST` call switches this ingester's partition to read-only mode, if it isn't yet, and returns the timestamp when the switch to read-only mode happened.
+A `POST` call switches this ingester's partition to read-only mode, if it isn't read-only already, and returns the timestamp of when the switch to read-only mode occured.

-A `DELETE` sets the ingester back to read-write mode.
+A `DELETE` call sets the ingester back to read-write mode.

-If ingester is configured to use ingest-storage, any call to this endpoint fails.
+If the ingester is configured to use ingest-storage, any call to this endpoint fails.

 This API endpoint is usually used by scale down automation, e.g. rollout-operator.